 DETROIT – A number of beaches in Michigan have been closed by the state due to high bacteria levels.

-The Michigan Department of Environmental Quality has flagged 17 Michigan beaches on Friday, July 16 for having increased levels of bacteria.
-Most of the closed beaches, 14 of them, are in the Lower Peninsula.
+The Michigan Department of Environmental Quality has flagged 10 Michigan beaches on Friday, Aug.
+6 for having increased levels of bacteria.

 According to officials, most of the high bacteria levels are caused by storm water runoff, which is especially common following heavy rains and storms like Michigan has seen in recent weeks -- and more rain is on the way.

-- Lake St. Clair -- Veterans Memorial Park, St. Clair Shores
+- Lake St. Clair - St. Clair Shores Memorial Park Beach Macomb

 - Kent Lake - Kensington - Maple beach Oakland